jomayer/my.stacker/README.md

 <h2> Usage </h2>

 <code>
-MV.Stacker(fit.mods, dat, vars, covar = NULL, nfold = 5, response.position){
+MV.Stacker(fit.mods, val.mods, dat, vars, covar = NULL, nfold = 5, prop.val.size = 0, response.position)
 </code>

 <b> Inputs </b>

 <strong> fit.mods: </strong> A list of functions to be stacked.
+The functions must be of the form <code> fun(dat, vars) </code> and the output of those functions must be test predictions. dat must be a list with names train and test.

-The functions must be of the form <code> fun(dat, vars) </code> and the output of those functions must be test predictions.
+<strong> val.mods: </strong> A list of functions to be stacked.
+The functions must be of the form <code> fun(dat, vars) </code> and the output of those functions must be test predictions. dat must be a list with names train, val, and test.

 <strong> dat: </strong> A list of dataframes consisting of an entry in the list labeled <i> test </i> and <i> train </i>